-The (general) idea of dynamically adapting the amount of dedicated resource based on time-varying wokloads is not new [47]-[50].
-Within the context of cloud-based caching, some recent works consider how to scale resources based on time varying workloads and diurnal patterns [2]-[4].
-For example, in addition to the work by Carra et al. [2] (discussed above), Sundarrajan et al. [3] use discriminatory caching algorithms together with partitioned caches to save energy during off-peak hours, Dan and Carlsson [4] optimize what objects to push to cloud storage based on diurnal demands and a basic cost model, and Cai et al. [5] considered the problem of how to scale the number of cache servers in a hierarchy of LRU caches.
-Others have considered how CDNs best collaborate with ISPs making available microdatacenters [51], how to build virtual CDNs on-the-fly on top of shared third-party infrastructures [6], or have optimized the caching hierarchy of cloud caches based on the assumption that request rates are known and stationary (ignoring timevarying request loads) [52].
+The (general) idea of dynamically adapting the amount of dedicated resource based on time-varying workloads is not new [39], [40].
+In the context of cloud-based caching, in addition to the work by Carra et al. [1] (discussed above), Sundarrajan et al. [2] use discriminatory caching algorithms together with partitioned caches to save energy during off-peak hours, and Dan and Carlsson [3] optimize what objects to push to cloud storage based on diurnal demands and a basic cost model.
+Others have considered how CDNs best collaborate with ISPs making available microdatacenters [41], how to build virtual CDNs on-the-fly on top of shared third-party infrastructures [4], or optimized a cloud caching hierarchy under the assumption that request rates are known and stationary (ignoring time-varying request loads) [42].
 None of these works consider the problem of optimized cache instantiation.